unmodify/BallGame/README.md

 # BallGame
 todo:
+*player blows up....what's inside?
+*dampen debris and leave
+*make life a component
-*add ai controlled players, move around collecting and growing as well *random gen field
+*consume shot on hit (maybe take away life from it, and size / scale) *make debris move away from hit direction, based on shot size *add ai controlled players, move around collecting and growing as well *random gen field
 *consumed npc delta from max slowly feeds back into the system